 1. Enter your card details, sign up for emails during the trial and do the GDPR thing.

-2. You’ll get an invite link to The Smoothie Bar Facebook group, receive your welcome pack and free gift.
+2. You’ll get an invite link to The Smoothie Bar Facebook group and receive your welcome pack.

 3. Check into the group for 10 minutes a day and get your PR party started!